Contents

 3 Years

-As someone who doesn’t owe taxes, failing to file for 3 years may not result in any penalties, but it can take a while for your tax returns to be processed.
+As someone who doesn’t owe taxes, failing to file for 3 years may not result in any penalties, but it can take a while for your tax returns to be processed, even with the required supporting documents.
 This is because there is a lot to go over.
 All of your missed benefit payments also have to be calculated.
 The easiest way to avoid this and avoid interruption is to file before the due date.

 5 Years